 Liz Truss to propose law banning biological males from single-sex spaces

-The former prime minister also wants her draft legislation to prevent under 18 from changing their gender.
+The former prime minister also wants her draft legislation to prevent under-18s from changing their gender.

 Liz Truss is to introduce a draft law that will seek to ban biological males from entering single-sex spaces and prevent children from attempting to change their gender.